Voxon-Development/zeta-lang/how-to-write-zeta-in-X-minutes.md

     // Some values own heap memory.
     //
-    // ArrayList owns its allocation, so it is a move-only type. let list: ArrayList<i32> = ArrayList.new();
+    // ArrayList owns its allocation and it is a heap allocated list that can grow dynamically, and it is a move-only type.
+    // This is more useful sometimes than an array because it grows itself elegantly, but heap allocating has a higher overhead.
+    // You use an ArrayList most of the time, but you should be cautious when writing high performance hot code with this though (due to the heap allocations)
+    // or if you want an array that never grows for correctness/performance reasons. let list: ArrayList<i32> = ArrayList.new();

     // This does NOT copy the ArrayList.